Walk-In Cold Room in Kenya: The Complete 2026 Guide to Design, Installation & Maintenance

 Inadequate Refrigeration Capacity

 Undersized refrigeration runs continuously, struggles to pull down temperature after door openings, and burns out compressors.
 Conversely, oversized refrigeration short-cycles and creates humidity issues.
-Both extremes shorten equipment life.
-Therefore, proper load calculation is essential.
+Both extremes shorten equipment life, so proper load calculation is essential.

 Ignoring Power Supply